chaosotter/basic-games/games/Color Computer Magazine/1983-07/Turnabout/README.txt

-[This game is Part 1 of 3 of The Sorcerer's Puzzles II.
-See "Abecedarian" and "Turnabout" for Parts 2 and 3.]
+[This game is Part 3 of 3 of The Sorcerer's Puzzles II.
+See "Disappearing Act" and "Abecedarian" for Parts 1 and 2.]

 (From Color Computer Magazine, July 1983.)